List of countries with overseas military bases: United States

-The U.S. military maintains hundreds of military installations, both inside the United States and overseas (with at least 128 military bases in 55 countries and territories, as of February 2025).
+The U.S. military maintains hundreds of military installations, both inside the United States and overseas, with at least 128 military bases in 55 countries and territories, as of February 2025.
 Some American bases are also NATO-led with forces from multiple countries.
-According to the U.S. Army, Camp Humphreys in South Korea is the largest overseas base in terms of area.
-Most of foreign military installations are located in NATO countries, Middle East countries, South Korea and Japan.
+Camp Humphreys in South Korea is the largest overseas base in terms of area.
+Most of these foreign military installations are located in NATO countries, Middle East countries, South Korea and Japan.

 Countries with U.S. bases include: